Why Choose Cedars-Sinai Marina del Rey Hospital for Gastric Ulcers Treatment?

-At Marina Del Rey Hospital, treating gastric ulcers goes hand in hand with comforting and advising our patients.
+At Cedars-Sinai Marina del Rey Hospital, treating gastric ulcers goes hand in hand with comforting and advising our patients.
 Our general surgeons are well-trained, professional, and exceptionally empathetic.
-Treatment is adapted to the specific case of each patient, and aims to provide both immediate- and long-term relief and solutions.
+Treatment is adapted to the specific case of each patient and aims to provide both immediate- and long-term relief and solutions.

 Gastric ulcers are painful sores in the lining of the stomach caused by an acid imbalance due to the Helicobacter pylori bacteria.
 They can also be the result of alcohol use, smoking, stress, or certain anti-inflammatory medications.
 With gastric ulcers, patients generally feel immediate pain and discomfort in the upper abdominal area when they are hungry or immediately after they eat.
 Consequently, gastric ulcers occur periodically, alternating between painless and painful intervals.
 They can appear seasonally, being more pronounced in spring and fall.
 Gastric ulcers, also known as stomach ulcers, are very serious conditions and should be treated immediately.

-Marina Del Rey Hospital provides a full range of medical and surgical treatments meant to stop the pain, heal the ulcer, and prevent its recurrence.
-The treatment approach chosen for gastric ulcers depend mainly on the cause.
+Cedars-Sinai Marina del Rey Hospital provides a full range of medical and surgical treatments meant to stop the pain, heal the ulcer, and prevent its recurrence.
+The treatment approach chosen for gastric ulcers depends mainly on the cause.

-The skilful medical specialists at Marina Del Rey Hospital provide a wide range of non-invasive and surgical treatments for gastric ulcers.
-Depending on the underlying cause of your condition, we will employ the most effective treatment approach, which is bound to alleviate any distressing symptoms you might be experiencing and also prevent recurrence.
+The skillful medical specialists at Cedars-Sinai Marina del Rey Hospital provide a wide range of non-invasive and surgical treatments for gastric ulcers.
+Depending on the underlying cause of your condition, we will employ the most effective treatment approach, which is bound to alleviate any distressing symptoms you might be experiencing and also prevent a recurrence.

 Below are some common drugs and treatments for gastric ulcers: